 |Not applicable.||You can now perform CRUD operations on jobs with the |

 How you configure the Splunk Cloud Services CLI varies depending on what version of the Splunk Cloud Services CLI you are using.
 Best practices are to use the Splunk Cloud Services CLI 4.0.0, as it supports the latest DSP features, but the Splunk Cloud Services CLI 1.0.0 can still be used with many of the existing APIs.

 All of the Splunk Cloud Services CLI documentation examples for DSP 1.2.0 use the latest version of the Splunk Cloud Services CLI.

 See Configure SCloud in version 1.1.0 of the Install and administer the Data Stream Processor guide if you want to configure and use the Splunk Cloud Services CLI 1.0.0 with DSP 1.2.0.
 If you want to use the Splunk Cloud Services CLI 1.0.0, make sure you either explicitly use

 scloud.v1 for each Splunk Cloud Services CLI command, or update the

 Follow these steps to configure the Splunk Cloud Services CLI 4.0.0.

-- From the DSP directory of the master node, set
+- From the DSP directory of the controller node, set